 Labyrinths & Lions

 The Outdoor Club serves to promote and engage students in outdoor activities and conservation.
 The club takes several excursions per semester that may include backpacking, caving, zip-lining, local waterfall hikes, and trail maintenance activities in the region.
 The mission is to provide a relaxed and enjoyable outdoor outlet for all students.
 Activities include hiking, caving, camping, and other enjoyable outdoor activities.
-ADVISOR: Jeff Bowers
+ADVISOR: John Lanneau

 Schticks and Giggles

 The purpose of Schticks and Giggles is to perform various forms of improvisational theatre.
-In addition, students can have fun with performing while maintaining artistic integrity and do so at the best of their intellectual ability.
+In addition, students can have fun performing while maintaining artistic integrity and do so to the best of their intellectual ability.
 The club requires an audition to become a member of the team.
 ADVISOR: Bill Gabelhausen

 Sister Circle is a safe space that allows Black female students to be themselves without boundaries and helps them meet other Black women with similar and varying feelings.
 Sister Circle’s goal is to support the holistic student experience for Black Women Collegians (BWC), by providing a safe space to be oneself, unapologetically, to engage in social identity development, to learn about and be inspired by Black people in history that are not acknowledged for their contributions, to support one another through challenges and obstacles that are unique to Women of Color, particularly at a PWI.
 This counter-space also provides an opportunity to address shared concerns that manifest in the students’ lives and empowers them to thrive and succeed here at Piedmont.
 The collective themes are guidance, support, safe space, healing place, empowerment, and building relationships.
 Sister Circle aims to encourage a stronger sense of self and belonging, remind the BWC that they are “good enough” in their quest for a college education, and combat social isolation.

 ADVISOR: Lyn St Louis